IBM/build-knowledge-base-with-domain-specific-documents/README.md

 ### 2.4 Run the notebook

-Before running the notebook, you will need to setup a [Message Hub](https://developer.ibm.com/messaging/message-hub/) service.

-* To create a Message Hub service, go to the `Data Services-> Services` tab on the IBM Watson Studio dashboard.
-Click `Create`, then select the Message Hub service.
-Select the `Standard` plan then follow the on-screen instructions to create the service.
-Once created, select the Message Hub service instance to bring up the details panel where you can create a topic.
-In the create form, name the topic `clicks` and leave the other fields with their default values.

-* Next create a connection to this service so that it can be added as an asset to the project.
-Go to the `Data Services-> Connections` tab on the Watson Studio dashboard.
-Click `Create New` to create a connection.
-Provide a unique name and then select the just created Message Hub instance as the `Service Instance` connection.

-* Next attach the connection as an asset to the project.
-Go to the `Assets` tab on your project dashboard.
-Click on `Add to project` and select the `Data Asset` option.
-Then click on the `Connections` tab and select your just created connection.
-Click 'Apply' to add the connection.

-The notebook is now ready to be run.
-The first step in the notebook is to insert credentials for the Message Hub connection you just created.
-To do this, start the notebook in edit mode and select code cell '[1]'.
-Then click on the `1001` button located in the top right corner of the notebook.
-Select the `Connections` tab to see your Message Hub connector.
-Click the `Insert to code` button to download the Message Hub credentials data into code cell `[1]`.

-> Note: Make sure you rename the credentials object to `credentials_1`.

 When a notebook is executed, what is actually happening is that each code cell in the notebook is executed, in order, from top to bottom.